-- a.
-Positive and negative autocorrelation intervals alternating over time - b.
-Regular time lags between positive and negative autocorrelation intervals - c.
-Symmetric autocorrelation waves14 - d.
-Decreasing autocorrelation waves as they become more distant in time (due to the increasing paucity of data as the autocorrelation lag lengthens) 4 This is the case even if the underlying cycle is not symmetric (as is the case of the predator-prey model).
-The reason, intuitively, is that the autocorrelation diagram reflects both the correlation of low and high values today, so even if, say, crashes are quicker than booms, the lags compensate each other and thus the result is a symmetric wave on the correlogram.
-The most complete dataset available for Tobin's q is perhaps Wright (2004), which spans from 1900 to 2002; Wright put forward several computations15 of which we will take here the one he calls "equity q".
-Unfortunately an annual series such as this is not granular enough to test long-wave autocorrelations, so we resort to Shiller's Cyclically Adjusted Price Earnings (CAPE) ratio, which has a correlation coefficient of 85% with the equity q but provides a long monthly series16, as a proxy.
-The CAPE (just a standard P/E where last 10 years' earnings average is taken as the denominator to eliminate the impact of short-term fluctuations) has proven to be a very powerful tool to identify market bubbles, as was in fact the basis of Shiller's successful prediction of both the 2008 subprime and the 2000 dot.com crashes.
+The most complete dataset available for Tobin's q is perhaps Wright (2004), which spans from 1900 to 2002; Wright put forward several computations 16 of which we will take here the one he calls "equity q".
+Unfortunately an annual series such as this is not granular enough to test long-wave autocorrelations, so we resort to Shiller's Cyclically Adjusted Price Earnings (CAPE) ratio, which has a correlation coefficient of 85% with the equity q but provides a long monthly series, 17 as a proxy.
+The CAPE (just a standard P/E except that the last 10 years' earnings average is taken as the denominator to minimize short-term fluctuations) has proven to be a very powerful tool to identify market bubbles, as was in fact the basis of Shiller's successful prediction of both the 2008 'subprime' and the 2000 'dot.com' crashes.
 It is thus particularly intriguing to test whether the CAPE contains a cyclical component both due to its link to stock market bubbles and because, to the extent its behavior can be explained through a rational expectations model, it would not be necessary to resort to bounded rationality or any other form of market inefficiency as an explanatory hypothesis.
-In short, Shiller's CAPE yields the following correlogram (Figure 3):
+In short, Shiller's CAPE yields the correlogram shown in Figure 3.